 As a protocol administrator, system administrator, implementation project team member, or business analyst you can configure the protocol system so that it supports the business practices/policies, types of research, and organizational needs of your institution.
 The Forms Designer functionality in Templates allows an Institution to customize how the Protocol module will work and what information is gathered for each type of Protocol.
 Kuali provides basic templates that can be modified for your Institutional needs, below is an overview of how to create and maintain templates in Kuali Research Protocols.
-The available templates types include general templates for different protocol types, tracking Events, and Review Checklist functionality.
+The available templates types include the below:

 Accessing Protocol Templates

 Users assigned to Administrator role(s) have access to Protocol Templates on the Administrator Dashboard.

 In the Protocol Templates menu all Active, Pending, and Archived form templates for the associated Protocol Types are displayed.
 This menu also displays the template Type, Version, Created, Created By, Status, and # IN USE columns.
 All the displayed columns can be customized using the filters interface.
 For more information on this interface see the Protocols - Filters article.

 There is only one Active template for each Template Type and you can edit these templates at any time.
 Once a template is edited and saved a Pending version is created until it's published, at which point it becomes Active.
 Prior version(s) go to Archived status and any protocols associated with that template will be maintained under that older version until the next edit when the current Active template is then applied.

 Editing a Template